cahweb/venue-cpt/README.md

-# Common - Template
+# Common - Venue CPT
 ## v0.1.0

-Template for all the common CPT plugins I have to make.
+Wordpress Plugin for Venue Custom Post Type to be used on applicable UCF College of Arts and Humanities websites.